Engee documentation

 Out[0]:

-In the previous simulation, the Pd values at low Pfa do not fall along a smooth curve or even reach the specified operating mode.
-The reason for this is that at very low Pfa levels, very few, if any, samples exceed the threshold value.
-To generate curves at low Pfa, it is necessary to use a number of samples of the order of the inverse of Pfa.
-This type of modelling is time consuming.
+In the previous simulation, Pd values with low Pfa do not fall along a smooth curve and do not even reach the set operating mode.
+The reason for this is that at very low Pfa levels, very few, if any, samples exceed the threshold.
+To generate curves with low Pfa, it is necessary to use the number of samples of the inverse Pfa order.
+This type of modeling takes a lot of time.
 The following curve uses a million pulses instead of 45,000.
-To run this simulation, repeat the example but set Npulse to 1000000.
+To run this simulation, repeat the example, but set Npulse to 1000000.

 image.png